KatieWoe/bbcourts/PAGE_TESTING.md

 - **Link Destinations:** This page will link several pages.
 First, it will link to the Make a Review page and will need to pass the CourtID information to it so the resulting review attaches to the correct court.
 It will have a search bar that will lead to the Search Results page and will need to pass the info put into the search bar on to that page.
 It will have link in the nav bar to the Main Landing and won't need to pass any data.

+- **Tests:** We will need a series of tests to verify the rendering of the page.
+They are:

+    1. **Data Retrieval:**
+       - Verify that the correct court details are displayed based on the CourtID parameter.
+       - Ensure that all fields (Average Rating, Court Quality, Hours of Operation, etc.) are populated correctly from the database.

+    2. **Photo Gallery:**
+       - Confirm that the photo gallery displays images linked to the court.
+       - Ensure that images load correctly and that navigation through the gallery works.

+    3. **Comment Section:**
+       - Verify that user comments are displayed correctly.
+       - Check that users can submit new comments and that they appear on the page after submission.

+    4. **Weather Data:**
+       - Ensure that the current weather information is fetched accurately based on the court's address.

+    5. **Navigation:**
+       - Test that links to the Make a Review page, Search Results page, and Main Landing page work correctly.

 ## Make a Review
 ![image](./wire_frames/reviewwireframe.png)
 - **Page Title:**